-A: Applications are processed on a rolling basis.
-We strive to notify applicants of an admission decision within six to eight weeks of submission of a complete application.
-International applicants should apply no later than March 15 and domestic applicants should apply no later than May 15.
+A: Application deadlines are staged in three rounds.
+Applications will be reviewed and processed in the order in which they are received.
+We strive to notify applicants of an admission decision within four to six weeks of submission of a complete application.
+International applicants should apply no later than May 1 and Domestic applicants should apply no later than June 1.

 Q: When should I apply to the Tulane MFIN?

-A: Applicants should apply when they can provide their most competitive application.
-For example, if you are planning to retake the GMAT, you should wait to apply with your most competitive score.
-International applicants should apply by March 15 in order to ensure adequate time for I20 processing.
+A: Applicants can apply when they have their most competitive application.
+If you are planning to retake any of the required test to improve your score, you should wait to apply with your most competitive score.
+International applicants should apply by May 1 in order to ensure adequate time for I-20 processing.

 Q: What credentials should I submit to complete my application for review?